 Cancer diagnosis and treatment can be a very stressful time but we have heard from many patients that they would have liked more information about current research and to have been given the chance to participate – even if only for the benefit of others in the future.

-We have produced two leaflets encouraging patients to ask about clinical trials, donation of tissue for research and involvement in local cancer network service development and research, with editable versions available for the addition of local contact information.
+We have produced a leaflet encouraging patients to ask about clinical trials, donation of tissue for research and involvement in local cancer network service development and research.

 Our clinical trials patient to patient leaflet has been approved by the NCRI Haematological Oncology Clinical Studies Group and has been circulated by them to be used for all blood cancer patients and all hospitals where blood cancer patients are treated.